Crivella/ocr_translate/README.md

 See the [Environment variables](#environment-variables) section for configuring your environment variable file.
 Additionaly the docker image defines 2 other variable to automatically create an admin user for managing the database via the django-admin interface:

+- `UID`: UID of the user owning the files in /models and /data
+- `GID`: GID of the user owning the files in /models and /data
 - `NUM_WEB_WORKERS`: Number of gunicorn workers for the server
 - `DJANGO_SUPERUSER_USERNAME`: The username of the admin user to be created.
 - `DJANGO_SUPERUSER_PASSWORD`: The password of the admin user to be created.